-Other responses emphasize that efforts to control nutrient pollution at the source can help address local sargassum blooms.
-The USA indicated that by controlling nutrients through regulatory and voluntary nutrient reduction approaches, agencies would address the main driver of local sargassum blooms in coastal waters.
+Other responses emphasize that efforts to control nutrient pollution at the source may influence the extent to which local sargassum blooms are supported.
+The USA indicated that by controlling nutrients through regulatory and voluntary nutrient reduction approaches, agencies could potentially address a driver of local sargassum blooms in coastal waters.
 During the past 30 years, nutrient reductions by states and territories through the US were encouraged and supported by (1) development and adoption of numeric nutrient criteria and voluntary nutrient reduction strategies, (2) development and implementation of Total Maximum Daily Loads, (3) the establishment and enforcement of pollutant permit limits for wastewater, and (4) offering support to voluntary nutrient reduction programs for protection and restoration of estuarine systems.

-Figure 8: Chart showing the responses of the ten (10) LBS Contracting parties respondents to the question D.2: Does your country consider sargassum should be an additional priority pollutant of concern in Annex 1 of LBS protocol?
+Figure 8: Chart showing the responses of the ten (10) LBS Contracting parties respondents to the question D.2 : Does your country consider sargassum should be an additional priority pollutant of concern in Annex 1 of LBS protocol?